heyayush/heyayush-v2/content/posts/2022-02-01_fundamental_knowledge_of_different_sectors.md

 - Making India global hub for the production and export of green hydrogen.
 - Reduce emission of green house gases thus addressing pollution and climate concerns.

+## Diamonds

+India imports rough diamonds from many countries especially Russia, Africa and then polish those diamonds and export it.
+Surat diamond industry is huge and India is exporting in big numbers.

 ## India Imports

 - Crude Oil